Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 • Third offense: For a third or subsequent offense within a year, the driver is facing $50 to $500 in fines.

-• Offenses involving death or injuries: A careless driving offender who causes death or “serious bodily injury” to another person faces up to six months in jail and/or a maximum $5,000 in fines.
+• Offenses involving death or injuries: A careless driving offender who causes death or “serious bodily injury” to another person faces up to six months in jail and/or a maximum of $5,000 in fines.

 A careless driving conviction adds four points to the motorist’s driving record.